What’s at Stake for Clean Energy in the US Election?

 A long-overdue breakthrough on transmission could bring similar benefits.
 There is no cheaper form of power generation today than a new wind farm built in the Central Plains.
 The challenge, and it is has grown quickly in recent years, is getting that power to market.
 The most competitive wind farms tend to be large and located far from cities.
 But developing major U.S. interstate transmission projects to deliver wind power to population centers has become enormously difficult and time-consuming.

-Federal action — perhaps through an infrastructure package — would help alleviate the transmission bottleneck, and progress could conceivably come under a Republican-controlled Senate.
-The wind industry has notably broad political support, thanks in part to its concentration in conservative states like Texas, Iowa and Kansas.
+Federal action, perhaps through an infrastructure package, would help alleviate the transmission bottleneck, and progress could conceivably come under a Republican-controlled Senate.
+The wind industry has notably broad political support, thanks in part to its concentration in conservative-leaning states including Texas, Iowa and Kansas.

 Then there’s the multi-gigawatt annual market taking shape off the Atlantic Coast, with California’s waters in developers’ sights for the late 2020s or beyond.
 The U.S. offshore wind market has continued to gain momentum under President Trump, although the unexpected permitting delay of the pathbreaking Vineyard Wind project rattled the industry.